bartzleby/mllib/README.md

 acheived in my case by adding the following to `~/.cshrc` on CADE: <br />
 `setenv PYTHONPATH "/home/u6021420/cs-5350-ml/mllib"`

-Functions are generally well documented, which can be seen
+Functions are generally well documented, and usage instructions can be viewed by typing `help({function_name})` from an interactive python3 command line.

 HW4: SVM
+To use these function, you must import